tpoisot/ms_pop_networks/ms_pop.md

 in stark contrast with recent results showing that (i) the identity of interacting species varies over space [@poisot_dissimilarity_2012], and (ii) the dissimilarity is not related to the dissimilarity in species composition.
 The current conceptual and operational tools to study networks leaves us poorly equipped to understand the causes of this variation.
 In this paper, we propose a general research agenda to understand the mechanisms involved in the variability of species interactions.

 In contrast to the current paradigm, we propose that future research on interaction networks be guided by the following principles.
 First, at the regional scale, species interactions are best represented as a stochastic event.
 Second, the probability that two species will interact can be determined as a function of traits and local abundances.
-Third, local observations of interactions are the realization of these regional probabilities.
-% DG: NOT CLEAR WHAT ARE THE REGIONAL PROBABILITIES This approach is outlined in **Box 1**.
+Third, the local observations of interactions can be viewed as the realisation of a stochastic proccess, of which it is possible to measure or infer the probability that it happens at the regional level.
+This approach is outlined in **Box 1**.
 Although this proposal is an intuitive yet radical change in the way we think about ecological network structure, we demonstrate in this paper that it is well supported by empirical and theoretical results alike.
 What is more, our new perspective is well placed to open the door to novel predictive approaches integrating a range of key ecological mechanisms.
 Notably, we propose in **Box 2** that this approach facilitates the study of indirect interactions, for which predictive approaches have long been proved elusive [@tack_can_2011].

-% DG: AGAIN, THE INTRO IS QUITE GENERIC AND IS NOT SPECIFICALLY ADRESSED TO BIOGEOGRAPHERS.
-COUPLE OF IDEAS THAT MIGHT HELP
-- WE MIGHT WANT TO ARGUE THAT A BETTER UNDERSTANDING OF THE SPATIAL VARIATION OF INTERACTIONS IS NECESSARY TO BUILD PREDICTIVE MODELS OF SPECIES DISTRIBUTION INCLUDING BIOTIC INTERACTIONS
-- WE NEED TO UNDERSTAND IT TO PREDICT SPATIAL VARIATION IN ECOSYSTEM PROPERTIES
-- IT OPENS A TOTALLY NEW FIELD OF RESEARCH IN BIOGEOGRAPHY, AND ALLOWS REVISITING CLASSICAL OBSERVATIONS TYPICALLY CONDUCTED AT THE SPECIES LEVEL.
-FOR INSTANCE, ALLOWS TO STUDY THE DISTRIBUTION OF INTERACTIONS (INSTEAD OF SPECIES), THE RELATIONSHIP BETWEEN COMMUNITY COMPLEXITY AND LATITUDINAL GRADIENTS ETC….
---> CURRIE WAS INSISTING ON CONCEPTUAL ADVANCES TO GET PUBLISHIED IN GEB.
-WE NEED TO BE MORE SPECIFIC ABOUT THESE.
+In a time where the next generation of predictive biogeographic models will need to account for species interactions [@thuiller_xxxx_2013], it is crucial not to underestimate the fact that these interactions are only poorly modeled as constant, but are ecological objects with a geographic variability of their own.
+Models of species distributions will increase their predictive potential if they account for the variability of ecological interactions.
+In turn, thighter coupling between species distributions and interactions distributions models will allow accurate predictions of the properties of emerging ecosystems [@gilman_..., @eastes_...], and the spatial variability of properties between existing ecosystems.
+By paying more attention to the variability of species interactions, the field of biogeography will be able to re-visit classical observations typically explained by species-level mechanisms: how does community complexity and functioning vary with latitudinal gradients, is there information hidden in the co-occurence or avoidance of species interactions, etc.

+In this paper, we outline the mechanisms that are involved in the variability of species interactions over time, space, and environmental gradients.
+We discuss how they will affect the structure of ecological networks, and how these mechanisms can be integrated into new predictive and statistical models (**Box 1**).
+Most importantly, we show that this approach integrates classical community ecology thinking and biogeographic questions (**Box 2**), and will ultimately result in a better understanding of the structure of ecological communities.

 # The dynamic nature of ecological interaction networks